Major: Culinary Arts

 The Value of Mentorship

-He’s a master sommelier and respected wine professional, and has recently been named to Forbes magazine’s prestigious “30 Under 30” list in the Food category.
+He’s a master sommelier and respected wine professional who made Forbes magazine’s prestigious “30 Under 30” list in the Food category and was named Best New Sommelier in 2013 by Wine & Spirits magazine.
 Clearly, Carlton McCoy has found success in the food and beverage world, and credits his many mentors along the way for his accomplishments—starting from the very beginning.

 “I learned the kitchen basics working at my family’s catering business,” says Carlton.
 “My grandma was an amazing cook known for her pecan pie and peach cobbler, and she was by far the leading influence behind my career in the restaurant business.”